Loading

 • LIFO in High-Inflation Environment

-• Dealing with Debt Unrealized Losses in 2022 and 2023
+• Dealing with Debt Unrealized Losses in 2025 and 2024

-• Equity Securities Unrealized Losses in 2022 and 2023
+• Equity Securities Unrealized Losses in 2025 and 2024

-• Implementing ASU 2016-13: Credit Losses (Topic 326) - 2023
+• Implementing ASU 2016-13: Credit Losses (Topic 326)

-• Implementing the New Lease Standard - ASU 2016-02
+• Post-Implementation Issues- the Lease Standard- ASU 2016-02 and ASU 2023-01

 • The GAAP Codification Overview

-• Big GAAP - Little GAAP
+• Big GAAP–Little GAAP

-• Going Concern Assessment by Management
+• Going-Concern Assessment by Management

 • Post-Implementation Update on Revenue Recognition Standard